Contact Us Contact Us Request Information Request Information

 Miyagi Gokoku Shrine

 It sits on the site of Sendai Castle, which was built 400 years ago by Date Masamune, the feudal lord of Sendai.
 The main hall is the former main hall of the Kazemiya Shrine of Ise Jingu, its bright vermilion color contrasting beautifully with the greenery of Aoba Castle.
-The couple and their guests will be able to enjoy a memorable and solemn wedding ceremony in this venerable and glamorous shrine pavilion.
+This historic and glamorous shrine pavilion provides a solemn wedding ceremony that will remain in the hearts of the couple and those in attendance.

 Name: Miyagi Gokoku Jinja (Miyagi Prefecture Gokoku Shrine)